SINGING SCHOLARSHIPS

 Conditions

-Once awarded, ECBC reserves the right to withdraw the scholarship at any time should attendance at rehearsals and/or participation within the choir be considered unsatisfactory.
+• Once awarded, ECBC reserves the right to withdraw the scholarship at any time should attendance at rehearsals and/or music lessons and/or participation within the choir be considered unsatisfactory.

-The scholarship team reserve the right to award a bursary, of lower value than the scholarship, should that be deemed appropriate.
+• The scholarship team reserve the right to offer a bursary, of lower value than the scholarship, should that be deemed appropriate and acceptable.